Paulinhx/inmelo-music/README.md

 # inmelo Music Label

+## Description of the project

-Student React Module Project, made from Figma and Locofy plugin to React 18 framework using Typescript and CSS Modules
+This is my first UI/UX & Frontend Student Design Research Project, made with Figma, Locofy plugin and, React 18 with Typescript and CSS Modules.

-//TODO Finish README.md, beautify codes, work on V.2  > add a NFT shop and bandcamp API, embed players
+As Musician, I wanna contribute to the diverse industry by creating dynamic websites and mobile apps for my clients, using the most innovatives tools available and propose a web3 sustainable approach for the shop section.

 ## Preview high-fidelity prototype